Leon Götz: Political career

-He then represented the Otahuhu electorate from 1949 to 1954, and then the Manukau electorate from 1954 to 1963.
+Götz then represented the Otahuhu electorate from 1949 to 1954.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.
+He was then the MP for Manukau from 1954 to 1963.
 In 1963 he was defeated when standing for Manurewa.
 He was appointed Minister of Internal Affairs, Ministers for Civil Defence and Minister of Island Territories on 12 December 1960, and held these posts until his defeat three years later.
 He had been a backbencher for 11 years and was 68 years old, but Prime Minister Keith Holyoake thought him capable to be a minister despite Deputy Prime Minister Jack Marshall not thinking him qualified.

 He had ministerial responsibility for acclimatisation (as the New Zealand Wildlife Service was a division of the Department of Internal Affairs) and was caught returning from a duck shooting trip by a local ranger carrying more than the legal limit allowed, causing significant embarrassment for the government.

 As Internal Affairs was responsible for the 1963 Royal Tour, Götz was knighted at the end of the tour in 1963 by being appointed a Knight Commander of the Royal Victorian Order for personal services to the sovereign, which caused some jealousy amongst his colleagues.
 In March 1964, Götz was granted the right to retain the title of The Honourable in recognition of his term as a member of the Executive Council of New Zealand.